 Liabilities and contributions shown in the report are computed using the Entry Age Normal Actuarial Cost Method.
-Any funding surpluses or unfunded accrued liability are amortized over a closed 25-year period (established June 30, 2014) as a level percentage of payroll amount.
+Any funding surpluses or unfunded actuarial accrued liability are amortized over a closed 25-year period (established June 30, 2014) as a level percentage of payroll amount.
 State statutes allow the contribution rate to be determined on payroll for all members, defined benefit and defined contribution member payroll combined.

 Projected pension and postemployment healthcare benefits were determined for all active members.
 Cost factors designed to produce annual costs as a constant percentage of each member's expected compensation in each year for pension benefits (constant dollar amount for healthcare benefits) from the assumed entry age to the assumed retirement age were applied to the projected benefits to determine the normal cost (the portion of the total cost of the plan allocated to the current year under the method).
-The normal cost is determined by summing intermediate results for active members and determining an average normal cost rate which is then related to the total payroll of active members.
-The actuarial accrued liability for active members (the portion of the total cost of the plan allocated to prior years under the method) was determined as the excess of the actuarial present value of projected benefits over the actuarial present value of future normal costs.
+The normal cost is determined by summing intermediate results for active members and determining an average normal cost rate which is then related to the total cost of the plan allocated to prior years under the method) was determined as the excess of the actuarial present value of projected benefits over the actuarial present value of future normal costs.